iifl-logo-icon 1

 xvii.
 The Company has not incurred any cash losses during the financial year covered by our audit and in the immediately preceding financial year.

 xix.
-According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the standalone financial statements and our knowledge of the Board of Directors and Management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report indicating that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
+According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the standalone financial statements and our knowledge of the Board of Directors and Management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report indicating that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the Company.
 We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due.

 xx.
 In our opinion and according to the information and explanations given to us and the records examined by us, no amount was required to be spent by the Company on the activities of CSR, as per provisions of Companies Act, 2013.
-Accordingly, reporting under paragraph 3(xx) of the Order are not applicable to the Company.
+Accordingly, reporting under paragraph 3(xx) of the Order are not applicable to the Company

-For Bagaria & CO.
+For N R Tibrewala & CO.
 LLP

-Firm registration No. 113447W/W-100019
+Chartered Accountants Firm registration No. W-100608

-Annexure “B” referred to in “Report on Other Legal and Regulatory Requirements” section of our report to the Members of Onelife Capital Advisors Limited for the year ended March 31,2023:
+Annexure "B" referred to in "Report on Other Legal and Regulatory Requirements" section of our report to the Members of Onelife Capital Advisors Limited for the year ended March 31, 2024:

 Report on the Internal Financial Controls with reference to standalone financial statements under Clause (i) of Sub-section 3 of Section 143 of the Act